-Our agreement with the City calls for a 100% union job site, with 30% of the workforce residing within a five-mile radius of the project.
+Our agreement with the City calls for a 100% union job site, with 30% of the workforce residing near the project area.
 Additionally, post-construction goals call for an ongoing retention of 35% of total jobs being targeted for local area residents.

 We are currently providing job-training programs and hosting quarterly local job fairs to inform and prepare Inglewood residents for these exciting new employment opportunities.
 Refer to the Opportunities page for more information.

 The new Los Angeles Stadium and Entertainment District is expected to generate hundreds of millions in new annual economic activity across the greater Los Angeles region.

 The City of Inglewood’s general fund is expected to receive tens of millions in revenue annually from the Los Angeles Stadium and Entertainment District at Hollywood Park.
 According to initial estimates the City is expected to receive $13 million in sales tax revenue during construction from equipment and materials purchases alone.
 The region will benefit through various avenues including ticket taxes, sales tax from retail operations, property taxes and a hotel occupancy tax.
 These funds will help balance the budget, improve and expand city services and infrastructure, enhance public safety and maintain open green space.
 Revenues from the project also will fund new after-school sports programs.